Sakhalin region history

 Sakhalin region is divided into 17 districts, 9 towns of regional submission, 10 towns of district submission, 34 town settlements, 66 villages.

 Sakhalin region views

-Sakhalin oblast is the region in Russia which combines an outstanding raw potential with extreme conditions of its assimilating.
-The region is not provided with enough population, the infrastructure is not developed, besides, in Sakhalin it is worse due to the facts that it’s an island and the lack of stable all-year-round connection inside the region itself.
+Sakhalin province is the region in Russia which combines an outstanding raw potential with extreme conditions of its assimilating.
+The region is not provided with enough population, the infrastructure is not developed, besides, in Sakhalin, it is worse due to the facts that it’s an island and the lack of stable all-year-round connection inside the region itself.

-Sakhalin oblast is specialized in fishery and its processing, forest and wood processing, pulp and paper industries.
-Oil, gas and coal are mined in the oblast.
+Sakhalin is specialized in fishery and its processing, forest and wood processing, pulp and paper industries.
+Oil, gas and coal are mined here.
 Main industries are as follows: food, forest and wood processing, pulp and paper, light, fuel, construction materials.
-Sakhalinskaya oblast is the only one in Russia which produces agar.
+Sakhalin province is the only one in Russia which produces agar.

-Sakhalin oblast is a strategically important territory of Russian Federation in Asia and Pacific Ocean region as it possesses high recreation potential and advantageous geological location.
+Sakhalin region is a strategically important territory of the Russian Federation in Asia and the Pacific Ocean region as it possesses high recreation potential and advantageous geological location.

-Sakhalin region nature is unique and beautiful.
-There are mineral springs, volcanoes and waterfalls on the territory of Sakhalin.
+Sakhalin nature is unique and beautiful.
+There are mineral springs, volcanoes and waterfalls on the territory of the province.
 On the Kurils there is the highest waterfall in Russia - “Iljya Muromets” with the height of 141 meters.
-There are exclusive monuments of archeology, sites, connected with culture of the natives.
+There are exclusive monuments of archaeology, sites, connected with culture of the natives.

 There are spa and thermal springs, curing mud deposits, over 1,000 cultural and historical objects, landscape allows mountain skiing and diving, water sports and sea cruises.
 But the level of this potential assimilation is not high.